Can you invest in crypto with a 401K?

-This prompts the question should you consider funding your IRA or 401K with bitcoin?
+This prompts a new question; should you consider using your IRA or 401K to invest in Bitcoin?
 As Bitcoin gains greater acceptance for personal and business transactions across the globe, its value stands to grow.

-The value of a traditional IRA, a Bitcoin Roth IRA, or a self-directed 401K invested in an IRA stands to grow accordingly.
-A notable benefit of having a Bitcoin IRA or 401K is that you’re invested in a non-correlated asset.
-In other words, Bitcoin’s value can’t be dragged down by economic forces that affect more traditional assets.
-As more consumers and investors embrace bitcoin globally, its growing value won’t be compromised by a bearish stock market, falling oil prices, or a weakening dollar.
+The value of a Traditional IRA, a Bitcoin Roth IRA, or a 401K invested in Bitcoin stands to grow accordingly.
+A notable benefit of investing in Bitcoin is that it is a non-correlated asset.
+In other words, Bitcoin´s value is not tied to the economic forces that affect more traditional assets.
+As more consumers and investors embrace Bitcoin globally, its growing value won’t be compromised by a bearish stock market, falling oil prices, or a weakening dollar.

 Key Distinctions Between a 401K, a Roth IRA, and a Traditional IRA

-- A 401k is an employer-sponsored deferred-income plan.
+1. A 401K is an employer-sponsored salary deferral plan.
 The employee allocates a portion of each paycheck to their plan.
-These contributions occur before income taxes are deducted.
-As of 2018, the limit for annual 401(k) contributions is $18,500 for those under age 50.
-Ages 50 and older can contribute an additional $6,000 per year.
+These contributions typically occur before income taxes are deducted.
+As of 2023, the limit for annual 401K contributions is $22,500 for those under age 50.
+Ages 50 and older can contribute an additional $7,500 per year.

-- A Roth IRA is set up directly between an individual and an investment firm; the individual’s employer is not involved.
-Unlike the 401k, after-tax money is used to fund a Roth IRA.
-Also, contributions are much smaller than they are for a Bitcoin IRA.
-In 2018, the annual maximum contribution is $5,500 for those under the age of 50, while those age 50 and up can contribute an additional $1,000 for a total of $6,500 per year.
+2. A Roth IRA is typically set up directly between an individual and a custodian; the individual’s employer is not involved.
+Unlike the 401K, after-tax money is used to fund a Roth IRA.
+Also, contributions are much smaller than they are for a 401K.
+In 2023, the annual maximum contribution is $6,500 for those under the age of 50, while those age 50 and up can contribute an additional $1,000 for a total of $7,500 per year.